How does it work?

 Book Now FAQ's

-Wherever you are in Lincolnshire, our Hospice at Home nurses are supporting people in your community 365 days a year – including Christmas.
-This includes patient, John who receives specialist care and visits from St Barnabas:
+Wherever you are in Lincolnshire, our Hospice at Home nurses are supporting people in their own communities 365 days a year, including Christmas.
+This includes patients like Angela.

 Read more about John's story